The ITALIAN DISPATCH By Eric J Lyman

 I heard some shuffling inside, and then the door swung open.
 “Ma tu non sei Italiano, vero?” the angry rumpled jacket man said loudly -- “Wait, you’re not Italian, are you?”

 I should have asked how he figured that out.
-Was it my foreign accent?
+Was it my bad Italian?
 Or the fact that I was in line to apply for a foreigner’s residence permit?
 But I just shook my head.

 “I knew you weren’t Italian,” he declared, “because no Italian man would disturb another Italian man on Monday morning while he’s reading the soccer scores in La Gazzetta dello Sport!”